Lucien Conein: Vietnam 1960s

+Lodge's successor as ambassador, Maxwell D. Taylor, had Conein recalled from the country on 2 September 1964 after mistakenly blaming Conein for the problems between him and General Nguyễn Khánh.
+Conein was then slated for an assignment in Venezuela, but was called back to Vietnam in the summer of 1965 after Lodge returned to replace Taylor.

+Daniel Ellsberg was a teammate of Conein's in the mid-1960s.
+He had an affair with the mistress of a Corsican gangster, which prompted the gangster to threaten to slit Ellsberg's throat.
+Conein went to the gangster and pleaded for Ellsberg's life.
+After Ellsberg leaked the Pentagon Papers, Conein regretted saving Ellsberg's life: “If I hadn’t interceded, he might have been bumped off” he wistfully said.

+Sometime in 1967 Conein drunkenly threw flowerpots from a Saigon rooftop bar.
+In punishment he was transferred out of Saigon to remote Phú Bổn province, which he called Phú Elba.
+The CIA ordered him to undergo a medical physical in August 1967, after which he left Vietnam.

 In 1968, Conein left the CIA and became a businessman in South Vietnam.

+Post-Vietnam

 In 1972, President Nixon appointed Conein as chief of covert operations for the Drug Enforcement Administration (DEA).
 He was considered by former CIA colleague E. Howard Hunt for the group that undertook the 1972 Watergate burglary of the Democratic National Committee.
-Conein told Stanley Karnow, "If I'd been involved, we'd have done it right."
+Conein told Stanley Karnow, "If I'd been involved, we'd have done it right.

 Conein retired from the DEA in 1984.

+John F. Kennedy conspiracy theory

+Conspiracy theorist L. Fletcher Prouty would accuse Conein of involvement in a conspiracy to kill President Kennedy, with Conein physically present in Dallas on November 22, 1963.

 Personal life

-Conein married Elyette B. Conein in 1957.
+Conein married Elyette Brochot in 1958.
 They had three children.
 At the time of his death, he was survived by six sons, one daughter, 11 grandchildren, and one great-grandchild.
+His children were Laurent P. Conein, Philippe J. Conein, Caroline (Conein) Wilson (by Elyette Brochot), and Bernard Conein, Cecil Mashburn, Serge Conein, and Charles "Chip" Conein (by previous marriages).

 Death

-Conein died of a heart attack, aged 79, at Suburban Hospital, Bethesda, Maryland in June 1998.
+Conein died of a heart attack, aged 78, at Suburban Hospital, Bethesda, Maryland in June 1998.